 Coordinator for International Relations (CIR)

-APPLICATIONS FOR THE 2025 JET PROGRAMME – COORDINATOR
+APPLICATIONS FOR THE 2026 JET PROGRAMME

-FOR INTERNATIONAL RELATIONS (CIR) POSITIONS ARE NOW OPEN
+COORDINATOR FOR INTERNATIONAL RELATIONS (CIR)

-This time, the Government of Japan is recruiting 3 JET participants as CIRs from India.
-Please see below for further information.
-To apply, download the application documents.
+This time, the Government of Japan is recruiting 4 JET participants as CIRs from India.

 Coordinator for International Relations (CIR)